Welcome to Exoplanet Watch! We're glad you're here!

 Also:

-• Subscribe to our free Monthly Newsletters, which include exoplanets to observe, new project features, information on topics that will be covered in our bi-weekly meetings, a featured member of the month and astrophoto of the month, and links to exoplanet resources.
+• Subscribe to our Monthly Newsletters, which include exoplanets to observe, new project features, information on topics that will be covered in our bi-weekly meetings, a featured member of the month and astrophoto of the month, and links to exoplanet resources.

 • Learn more about the science behind Exoplanet Watch from our Background Information and Resources